-Parse a string of the form params [(p{text})].
-The parameter string params will be parsed until either the end of the text is reached, or an invalid character is encountered.
+Parse a string of the form params [(p_text)].
+The parameter string params will be parsed until either the end is reached, or an invalid character is encountered.
+The default set of valid characters consists of '\$', '#', the digits 0-9, and the letters A-Z and a-z.

-- text The text to parse.

-- index The index at which to start parsing.

-- p_text The default value to use for text found in parentheses.

-• chars - Characters to consider valid in the parameter string in addition to '\$', '#', the digits 0-9, and the letters A-Z and a-z.
+- text The text to parse. - index The index at which to start parsing. - p_text The default value to use for text found in parentheses. - chars Characters to consider valid in addition to those in the default set. - except chars If not empty, all characters except those in this string are considered valid. - only_chars If not empty, only the characters in this string are considered valid.

+Returns

-Returns A 3-tuple of the form (end, params, p_text), where end is the index at which parsing terminated (because either an invalid character or the end of the text was encountered), params is the parameter string, and p_text is the text found in parentheses (if any).
+A 3-tuple of the form (end, params, p_text), where:

+- end is the index at which parsing terminated - params is the parameter string - p_text is the text found in parentheses (if any)